stfc/PSyclone/doc/user_guide/psyke.rst

   the value cannot be written to the file, and compilation will abort.
   The only solution is to modify this file and make all variables public.
   This mostly affects ``log_mod.F90``, but a few other modules as well.
-  The created driver will modify the attributes of all variables so that they can be written when reading in the modified values.
+- For now, the created driver modifies the attributes of all variables so that they can be written when reading in the modified values.
+This means that the driver will at least compile and work, but the previously mentioned work is still required for the extraction process (TODO #2536).
+- The new build system FAB will be able to remove ``private`` and ``protected`` declarations in any source files, meaning no manual modification of files is required anymore (TODO #2536).

 Extraction for NEMO
 ++++++++++++++++++++